johnpeele/Starling-UI-Kit-Guidelines/sketch-guidelines-and-best-practices.md

 # Sketch Guidelines & Best Practices

+These are the guidelines and best practices for using Sketch in general, but more specifically as it pertains to the UI Kit.

 ## Naming conventions {#sketch-naming}

 \(Even though Abstract negates the need for versioning info in our file names, we still need a nice flexible naming pattern here\)